 We kept it simple and flavorful.

 - Tomatoes: use your favorite fresh variety or a mix of several.
-Heirloom tomatoes really shine with dishes like this one.
+Juicy heirloom tomatoes really shine with dishes like this one.

 - Soft cheese: you'll need a soft, spreadable cheese.
-My first choice for the former is cream cheese.
-It's unctuous, salty, and perfect.
-I also use ricotta cheese which has more texture.
-Or a combination of both.
+I use regular cream cheese or creamy goat cheese when available.
+Both are unctuous, salty, and perfect.
+Ricotta cheese can also be used and has more texture.
 Make sure any extra liquid is drained to avoid sogginess.

 - Hard or semi-hard cheese: parmesan is a great choice as it adds a lot of flavor and sharpness.
 But you can use fontina or gruyere cheese also.
 Or a similar one that will add flavor and sort of a kick.

 - Seasonings: always season it very well.
 Don't skimp on the salt and pepper.
-Adding more salt after it's baked is just not the same thing.
-For a spicier galette add some heat like smoked paprika (Chilean Merken seasoning is my favorite), chili pepper powder, or harissa seasoning powder.
+Adding more salt after it's baked is not the same thing.
+For a spicier galette, add some heat like smoked paprika (Chilean Merken seasoning is my favorite), chili pepper powder, or harissa seasoning powder.

 - Herbs: they're added to the filling.
 Fresh basil, thyme, and oregano go very well with tomatoes.
 You can use one of several.